How to Create a Requirements Traceability Matrix — With Examples

 1. Define Your Goal

-Your first step when creating a traceability matrix in Excel — or creating a traceability matrix, period — is to define your goals.
+Your first step when creating a traceability matrix — whether you're using Excel or a dedicated requirements management tool — is to define your goal.

-What do you want to deliver with the traceability matrix?
+Ask yourself: What do I want to deliver with my requirements traceability matrix?

 Here are some example goals:

 - I want to create a traceability matrix to prove that I’ve met compliance requirements for my product.